ComradDoge/DogeEU4/README.md

 - Fixed various missing content from "An Enlightened Despot" austrian mission event.
 - Crownland state_maintenance modifiers -50/-30/-20/-10 > -100/-50/-25/-10 increased.
 - Added flavour name options upon formation for North (2) and South (1) Confederations.
+- Porcelain in Meissen event gets an option to not change the trade good of the province.

  <!-- Todo -->
  <!-- Manpower global/recovery 10%>15% (a little bit more manpower as a treat) -->